The stochastic discrete nonlinear Schr\"odinger equation: microscopic derivation and finite-temperature phase transition: Introduction

 \section{Introduction}

 The one-dimensional discrete nonlinear Schr\"odinger equation (DNSE) is a Hamiltonian system with two conserved quantities that exhibits intriguing features such as localised modes (breathers) and negative temperature states \cite{BaIuLiVu_PR21}.
 This non-integrable model was initially proposed to describe the dynamics of a group of anharmonic oscillators.
 Its primary aim was to explain nonlinear localisation phenomena, specifically breathers, i.e. spatially localised excitations that oscillate over time.
 These phenomena have subsequently been observed in various nonlinear optical waveguide arrays \cite{1158804,b3727bba76384918a1c381ef76df660d}, Bose-Einstein condensation in optical lattices \cite{science.1062612, PhysRevLett.86.2353} and crystal lattice vibrations\cite{PhysRevLett.82.3288}.
-In this type of system with two conserved quantities, namely energy and particle number, condensation into discrete breathers and a negative-temperature regime occur because the system exhibits an upper bound on energy \cite{PhysRev.103.20, FLACH1998181}, causing entropy to decrease as energy approaches this upper bound.
+In this type of system with two conserved quantities, namely energy and particle number, condensation into discrete breathers and a negative-temperature regime occur because the system exhibits an upper bound on energy \cite{PhysRev.103.20,FLACH1998181}, causing entropy to decrease as energy approaches this upper bound.
 The statistical mechanics analysis of the Discrete Nonlinear Schrödinger Equation (DNSE) for an isolated system was initially conducted by Rasmussen \emph{et al.} \cite{rasmussen_statistical_2000}.
 They showed that a transition from a disordered regime to a breather regime occurs at negative temperatures.
-Later, a statistical Gibbs measure was introduced to describe the localisation of breathers, by focusing on the matching condition between breather frequency and the chemical potential of the wave background, as proposed by Rumpf \cite{rumpf_transition_2008,RuNe_PRL01,rumpf_growth_2007, rumpf_simple_2004,RUMPF20092067}.
+Later, Rumpf, through a series of publications, identified the probability distribution of breathers and demonstrated that the entropy as a function of energy exhibits nonanalytic behaviour at the transition \cite{rumpf_transition_2008,RUMPF20092067}.
+Furthermore, Rumpf established that the focusing process, characterised by the emergence and amplification of peaks, is driven by entropy generation in the state of small amplitude waves resulting from the two conserved quantities of the system \cite{rumpf_growth_2007,rumpf_simple_2004,RuNe_PRL01}.
 The dynamics of this system produces localisation of energy within a small number of isolated high-amplitude structures.
 In these publications, it was also argued that in the thermodynamic limit, states with several breathers will ultimately equilibrate to a single breather state, situated within a background of random fluctuations.
-However, numerical studies of nonequilibrium situations have shown that the relaxation process is extremely slow \cite{PhysRevLett.134.097102, Ng_2009, PhysRevLett.122.084102, e19090445}.
-These authors give two main reasons for the slowness to equilibrium, one is that a system with localised states coarsens very slowly (entropic effect)\cite{Iubini_2017, Iubini_2013}, and the other is because of the dynamic decoupling of the high amplitude breathers from the background fluctuations (dynamical effects)\cite{BaIuLiVu_PR21}.
+However, numerical studies of nonequilibrium situations have shown that the relaxation process is extremely slow \cite{PhysRevLett.134.097102, Ng_2009}.
+These authors give two main reasons for the slowness to equilibrium \cite{PhysRevLett.122.084102, e19090445}, one is that a system with localised states coarsens very slowly (entropic effect)\cite{Iubini_2017,Iubini_2013}, and the other is because of the dynamic decoupling of the high amplitude breathers from the background fluctuations (dynamical effects)\cite{BaIuLiVu_PR21}.
 Recent papers \cite{GrIuLiMa_JSM21,gradenigo2021condensation,giachello2025localization} report a phase transition in the condensation region of the negative-temperature regime of the DNSE, explaining the model's thermodynamics in the microcanonical ensemble using large-deviation techniques, where the nearest-neighbour interaction is neglected, and more recently \cite{giusfredi_mean-field_2025} by a mean-field theory that includes a simplified nearest-neighbour interaction.